wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

 - We need to develop new approaches to reduce overall energy consumption across the entire system.

 To address these challenges, action is needed on many fronts.
 What will you do to make frugal computing a reality?

+#### Edits

+- 2023-03-06: edits to make it more clear that frugal computing is primarily a software issue.

 ## References
 <small>